Is there a penalty if I fail to file a return or pay tax by the due date?

 Additional tax for understatement

-In the case where the tax amount of increase exceeds the tax amount of the original tax return filed by the due date or 500,000 yen, whichever is the greater, 15% additional tax is applied to the excess amount.
+In the case where the increase in the principal amount of tax by the amendment or correction exceeds the principal amount of tax stated in the original tax return filed by the statutory due date or 500,000 yen, whichever is the greater, 15% additional tax is applied to the excess amount.

 (3)